RolnickLab/SDMPartialLabels/README.md

 # SatBird Dataset and Benchmarks

-[Update - March 2024] This repo also includes SatButterfly and RTran, for the paper: PREDICTING SPECIES OCCURRENCE PATTERNS FROM PARTIAL OBSERVATONS in Tackling Climate Change with Machine Learning workshop at ICLR 2024.
+[Update - March 2024] This repo also includes code for SatButterfly and RTran, for the paper: PREDICTING SPECIES OCCURRENCE PATTERNS FROM PARTIAL OBSERVATONS in Tackling Climate Change with Machine Learning workshop at ICLR 2024.
 Source code for RTran is under `RTran/`, while data preparation for SatButterfly is under `data_processing/ebutterfly_data_preparation`.

 This repository provides the code required to create the dataset and reproduce the benchmark of: